echo93915/DocuChat/README.md

 - Reduce `CHUNK_SIZE` for faster processing
 - Decrease `TOP_K` for quicker retrieval
 - Use FAISS instead of ChromaDB for better performance

+**Embedding Dimension Issues**

+- The system automatically detects embedding dimensions (768 for Gemini, 1536 for OpenAI)
+- If you encounter FAISS dimension errors, clear the storage directory: `rm -rf storage/*`
+- The vector store will rebuild with the correct dimensions for your current provider

 ## Contributing